Skellington-Closet/slack-mock/README.md

 Config options are:
   - `rtmPort` (number, optional) The port number the RTM websocket server will be started on.
 Defaults to 9001.
   - `logLevel` (String, optional) The log level to use.
-One of error, warn, info, verbose, debug, silly.
-Defaults to info.
+One of `error`, `warn`, `info`, `verbose`, `debug`, or `silly`.
+Defaults to `info`.

 ---

 ### `instance`

 The configured instance of the Slack Mock `slackMock.instance` object.
-This is the same object returned from `slackMock(config)`
+This is the same object returned from `require('slack-mock')(config)`.

 ---

 ### `instance.events` (Events API)

 The `events` object mocks sending payloads from the Slack Events API to your Slack App.

-- `send`: `function(targetUrl, body)` Sends a payload from the Events API to your Slack App target URL.
+- `send`: `function(targetUrl, body)` Sends an HTTP request from the Events API to your Slack App target URL.
 The body will include a `response_url` parameter.
 Returns an immediately resolved Promise for easy chaining.

 - `reset`: `function()` Empties the `events.calls` array.

 - `calls`: `Array` An array of payloads received your from Slack app in response to an Events API POST.
 This includes both responses to the original Events API request and requests to the `response_url`.
-  - `url` The url of the call that was intercepted
+  - `url` The url of the call that was intercepted.
-  - `params` The POST body merged with any query string parameters captured from the intercepted request as an Object
+  - `params` The POST body merged with any query string parameters captured from the intercepted request as an Object.
-  - `headers` The headers of the intercepted request as an Object
+  - `headers` The headers of the intercepted request as an Object.
-  - `statusCode` The status code of the intercepted request
+  - `statusCode` The status code of the intercepted request.

 ---

 ### `instance.incomingWebhooks` (Incoming Webhooks)

-The `incomingWebhooks` object mocks sending payloads from you Slack App to all Incoming Webhooks at `https://hooks.slack.com/`.
+The `incomingWebhooks` object mocks receiving payloads from you Slack App to all Incoming Webhooks at `https://hooks.slack.com/`.

 - `addResponse`: `function(opts)` Queues a response payload that Slack Mock will use to respond upon receiving a post to a registered endpoint.
 This method can be called multiple times.
 Responses will be used in a FIFO order.
 Options are:
   - `url` (String, optional) The Incoming Webhook URL your app will be POSTing to.
   - `statusCode` (Number, optional) The HTTP status code to reply with.
 Defaults to 200.
   - `body` (Object, optional) The response body to reply with.
-Defaults to `{ok: true}`
+Defaults to `OK`.
   - `headers` (Object, optional) The HTTP headers to reply with.
-Defaults to `{}`
+Defaults to `{}`.

 - `reset`: `function()` Empties the `incomingWebhooks.calls` array and clears any queued responses.

 - `calls`: `Array` An array of payloads received your from Slack app to an Incoming Webhook url.
-  - `url` The url of the call that was intercepted
+  - `url` The url of the call that was intercepted.
-  - `params` The POST body merged with any query string parameters captured from the intercepted request as an Object
+  - `params` The POST body merged with any query string parameters captured from the intercepted request as an Object.
-  - `headers` The headers of the intercepted request as an Object
+  - `headers` The headers of the intercepted request as an Object.
   - `statusCode` The status code of the intercepted request.
-Only captured for immediate responses, not for using the `response_url`.
+Only captured for immediate responses, not when using the `response_url`.
   - `type` Either `response` or `response_url`.
 Indicates how the call was intercepted.

 ---

 ### `instance.interactiveButtons` (Interactive Buttons)

-The `interactiveButtons` object mocks sending payloads from Slack interactive buttons to your Slack App.
+The `interactiveButtons` object mocks sending and receiving payloads from Slack interactive buttons to your Slack App.

-- `send`: `function(targetUrl, body)` Sends a payload from a Slack interactive button to your Slack App target URL.
+- `send`: `function(targetUrl, body)` Sends an HTTP request from a Slack interactive button to your Slack App target URL.
 The body will include a `response_url` parameter.
 Returns an immediately resolved Promise for easy chaining.

 - `addResponse`: `function(opts)` Queues a response payload that Slack Mock will use to respond upon